Excelsior-Technologies-Community/QRCodeGenerator/README.md

     setOverlayBorderWidth(4f)
 }

-// Optional: add a center image (e.g., logo or profile pic) qrCodeView.setCenterImage(bitmap)
+// Optional: To add a center image (e.g., logo or profile pic) qrCodeView.setCenterImage(bitmap)

-// Generate the QR code
+// Necessary to Generate the QR code qrCodeView.generateQRCode()
-qrCodeView.generateQRCode()

 // Get the generated bitmap if you need it val qrBitmap = qrCodeView.getQRCodeBitmap()

-// Save the QR code to storage qrCodeView.saveQRCode("MyQRCode.png") { uri ->
+// To save the QR code in your local storage qrCodeView.saveQRCode("MyQRCode.png") { uri ->
     // uri is the saved file location
 }